wikimedia/wikimedia-discovery-relevanceForge/README.md

 ### Import Indices

 Import Indices (`importindices.py`) downloads Elasticsearch indices from wikimedia dumps and imports them to an Elasticsearch cluster.
-It lives with the Rel Lab but is used on the Elasticsearch server you connect to, not your local machine.
+It lives with the Rel Forge but is used on the Elasticsearch server you connect to, not your local machine.

 ### Piecewise Linear Model of an Empirical Distribution Function